 Attend at least 75% of meetings on an annual basis.
 Failure to attend could lead to removal by the board of Canoeing Ireland on the recommendation of (the sub-committee).

-Two meetings missed without an apology can result in dismissal from the Committee
+Two meetings missed without adequate explanation can result in dismissal from the Committee

 Discipline & Appeals: [sub-committee name] is subject to and must comply with the Disciplinary & Appeals Policy of Canoeing Ireland.

-Child Protection. [sub-committee name] is subject to and must comply with the current Child Protection & Vulnerable Adult Policy of Canoeing Ireland.
+Child Protection.
+The [sub-committee name] is subject to and must comply with the current Child Protection & Vulnerable Adult Policy of Canoeing Ireland.

+Adherence to other C.I. policies: The [sub-committee name] is subject to and must comply with all other published policies of Canoeing Ireland.

 Annual General Meeting.
-An annual General Meeting shall be held every twelve months and not later than fifteen months.
-If an AGM fail to elect a chairperson then the board of Canoeing Ireland reserve the right to appoint one in their sted.
-If the sub-committee fail to hold an annual general meeting in accordance with these terms of reference then the board of Canoeing Ireland reserve the right to stand down the sub-committee and appoint a new committee in their sted with the responsibility of holding an annual general meeting within a period specified by the board.
-Alternatively the Board of Canoeing Ireland can inherit the role and responsibilities of the sub-committee or wind up the committee altogether.
+An annual General Meeting shall be held every twelve months and not later than fifteen months in exceptional cases.
+If an AGM fails to elect a chairperson then the board of Canoeing Ireland reserve the right to appoint one in their sted.
+If the sub-committee fail to hold an annual general meeting in accordance with these terms of reference then the Board of Canoeing Ireland reserve the right to stand down the sub-committee and take responsibility for the calling of an AGM / EGM within a period specified by the board under the terms of the sub-committees constitution.
+Where this process is unsuccessful, the Board of Canoeing Ireland reserves the right to take on the role and responsibilities of the sub-committee for a temporary period or wind up the committee altogether.